metairie/ebusrt/README.md

 An SRT Docker image based on [Alpine Linux][alpine].

 **WARNING** : BETA VERSION , NOT GUARANTEED.

 We only manage UDP files transfer, it's NOT for streaming live!
 The code source is based on SRT dev branch, not master release yet.
 Bugs would be possible at any moment.

 ## Why?

-We need robust UDP transfer for file.
+We need robust UDP transfer for big files.
 So, we embed some extra services around SRT (Secure Reliable Transport).

 ## How to do?